A Permanent Birth Control Option for Men

 Traditional Vasectomy

 This method involves a small incision made in the scrotum to access the vas deferens, which are then cut and sealed.
-Vasectomies are highly effective with a 99% success rate in preventing pregnancy.
+After follow-up semen testing confirms no sperm are present, vasectomy is more than 99% effective at preventing pregnancy.
 The recovery time is minimal, typically requiring just a few days of rest and avoidance of strenuous activities.

 No-Scalpel Vasectomy